Introduction

 - Use a preinstalled SharePoint Online Connector from the Popular Connector List or press the Search Online radio button to download SharePoint Online Connector.
 Once downloaded simply use it in the configuration:

-- Proceed with selecting the desired Authentication Type.
-Then select API Base URL (in most cases default one is the right one).
-Finally, fill in all the required parameters and set optional parameters if needed.
+- Select the desired authentication type.
+Then choose the API Base URL.
+In most cases, the default value is correct.
+Fill in the required parameters and add optional parameters only when needed.

 In the API Source Component, we’ve chosen the API Connection Manager.
 Next, we need to configure the remaining properties of the component to upload a local file to SharePoint Online.